digris/doc-openbroadcast-platform/source/application/library/releases/index.rst

 Filtering the list
 ==================

-The list can be filtered by tags or specific properties associated with the releases.
+You can filter the list by tags and specific properties associated with the releases.

 By tags
 -------